 Policies at a Glance

-Based on brand information available during testing, purchase policies appeared consistent across the DLX Mattress range.
+Based on the brand information available during testing, purchase policies looked consistent across the DLX lineup.

 | Mattress | Shipping (Cost / Region) | Trial Period | Return Policy / Fees | Warranty Length | Notable Conditions |